trimble-oss/contribute/README.md

 I have added the GitHub - Trimble application to my Okta account.
 Please grant access for my GitHub account:

-@yourgithubusername (not your Trimble email address)
+@yourgithubusername (not your Trimble email address!!!)

 { Tell us a bit about yourself and your role at Trimble. }

 I am joining because I...

 { why you want to join GitHub }

+The accountable person or Trimble division that will pay for a new GitHub user license if needed will be:

+{ name of accountable person or name of your division }

 Thanks,